Senior Human Resources Advisor, Seymour Whyte Constructions

 But the number of women employed within the sector remains only a small proportion of the total workforce, with men still dominating traditional civil construction roles.

 Civil construction is a diverse industry, and there is a surprising range of job paths available to women interested in entering the industry.
 There’s a growing need for Engineers, Project Managers, HR roles, Construction Lawyers, Estimators, and so on.
-But there is also a growing demand for Plant Operators and Site Supervisors.
+But there is also a growing demand for Site Hands, Plant Operators and Site Supervisors.

 The civil construction sector has been an enthusiastic adopter of mechanised construction equipment, such as excavators, loaders, dump trucks, graders, rollers and dozers.
 This has meant those entering the industry can expect to continue working for many years without it taking a toll on their health and fitness.